 Black cohosh Side Effects

-Some side effects of black cohosh may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for black cohosh may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 Applies to black cohosh: oral tablet

 Although rare, allergic reactions to black cohosh may occur.
 Stop taking black cohosh and seek emergency medical attention if you experience symptoms of a serious allergic reaction including difficulty breathing; closing of your throat; swelling of your lips, tongue, or face; or hives.

 Large doses of black cohosh have been reported to cause

 Stomach upset has been reported as a common side effect with the use of therapeutic doses of black cohosh.

 This is not a complete list of side effects and others may occur.
 Tell your doctor, pharmacist, herbalist, or other healthcare provider about any unusual or bothersome side effect.